slothdude/facebook-chatbot/README.md

 Commands (case insensitive)
 =========
-help: list available commands
+- help: list available commands

-~~%Color%~~
+- ~~%Color% (ex. red): changes chat color to that color~~
-%Course_ID% (ex.
+- %Course_ID% (ex.
 CMSC131): returns course info on that course at UMD
-%Department_ID% (ex.
-CMSC): returns all classes at UMD from that department 'Birthdays?' (ex. birthdays?): returns all your friends that have a birthday today
+- %Department_ID% (ex.
+CMSC): returns all classes at UMD from that department
+- 'Birthdays?' (ex. birthdays?): returns all your friends that have a birthday today

 Challenges
 =============
 1. When calling for a specific department like this:
 ```
-var request = require('request');
 request('http://api.umd.io/v0/courses?dept_id=math', function (error, response, body) {
     if (!error && response.statusCode == 200) {
         console.log(body);